The Boondocks. It would probably be easier to list the strips that weren't Take Thats against something or someone than the ones that were.

 A 1973 sequence has Charlie Brown horrified to learn that the neighborhood adults had created "snow leagues" for kids, where teams competed with each other to build snowmen, including playoffs and the chance to play teams from other countries.
 Y'know like how sandlot baseball and other activities kids used to do for fun ended up becoming the basis for organized, hyper-competitive Little Leagues.

 A 1973 "Mr. Sack" storyline (where Charlie Brown keeps seeing baseballs everytime he seems something round, including the sun) ended with him watching the sunset, where instead of a baseball, he sees Alfred E. Neuman instead!
 This was Schulz's take that to MAD Magazine, which always parodied "Peanuts" in their publication.
 It was a friendly ribbing in this case, since both parties respected each-other.

-Alex Hallatt's Arctic Circle has several jabs at climate change deniers.
+Alex Hallatt's Arctic Circle, being a comic that lives on Green Aesop, has several jabs at climate change deniers.

 This strip has one against both climate change deniers and creationists.